COSC-499-W2023/year-long-project-team-18/docs/weekly logs/Segundo-Parra-Jurado.md

   - Troubleshooted Jest more, I realized that Jest was simply not working with our app so I managed to research and configure a new environment for our testing.
 The new testing framework is called Vitest and it solves the problem with being able to locate imports called within the test cases.
 I'll be steadidly catching up with our test cases for the project over the coming weeks until I am fully caught up.

 ### Tasks I am planning to work on this upcoming week:
-  - Calendar Integration UI (Not sure if I will be able to get backend work done for peer testing)
+  - Calendar Integration UI (Not sure if I will be able to get frontend or backend work done for peer testing)
   - Adding more UI changes in preparation for our peer testing session on Tuesday.

 ### Tasks I Am Assigned To: